10 Engaging Questions to Spark Meaningful Conversations with Your Kids

 2. What's one thing that made you proud of yourself recently?

-Celebrate their wins—big or small.
+Celebrate their wins, big or small.
 This question encourages self-reflection and reminds them that their efforts matter.
+Acknowledging their achievements supports emotional development and boosts confidence.

 3. If you could change one thing about school, what would it be?